deeztek/Hermes-Secure-Email-Gateway/updates/v260815/README.md

 since the grant now means "this mailbox may send from this address" and has nothing to do with where the address delivers.

-### Nextcloud group names were visible across tenants
+### Nextcloud sharing now stays inside your own domain by default

+Two things, and the second is the one that prompted it.

+**Isolation.** A gateway can host unrelated organisations side by side.
+Sharing is now restricted to members of your own domain, so a user cannot share a file into another organisation on the same gateway.
-Nextcloud Mail's recipient autocomplete suggested **every group on the instance**, unfiltered by who was asking.
-Hermes names its Nextcloud groups after domains, so a user at one customer could type part of another customer's domain and have it suggested by name.
-The infrastructure groups were visible to every mailbox user
-too: `admins`, `mailboxes`, `one_factor`, `two_factor`, `nc_local_admins_2fa`.

-The installer already restricted enumeration of **users** for exactly this reason.
-Groups take a separate path, so the protection had a hole its setting name gave no hint of.
+**A group-name disclosure, now closed.** Nextcloud Mail's recipient autocomplete suggested **every group on the instance**, unfiltered by who was asking.
+Since Hermes names its Nextcloud groups after domains, a user at one customer could type part of another customer's domain and have it suggested by name.
+The infrastructure groups were visible to every mailbox user too: `admins`, `mailboxes`, `one_factor`, `two_factor`, `nc_local_admins_2fa`.
+The installer already restricted enumeration of **users** for exactly this reason; groups take a separate path, so that protection had a hole its setting name gave no hint of.

-Group sharing is now disabled, which closes it. **Cost:** a file can no longer be shared with an entire group.
-Sharing with individual users, including across domains, is unaffected.
+**Sharing with a whole group still works**, within a domain.
+Only sharing *across* domains is restricted.

+### If you run one organisation across several domains, change this back

+This is a default, not a policy.
+If your gateway serves a single organisation that happens to use several domains, cross-domain sharing is entirely legitimate and you will want it back.

+Turn it off in Nextcloud under **Administration settings → Sharing → "Restrict users to only share with users in their groups"**.

+Hermes deliberately adds no setting of its own for this, since Nextcloud already exposes it.
+Be aware that turning it off also restores the group-name visibility described above.

 Applied automatically to both new and existing installs.